Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud-integrations/downstream-exposures-tableau.md

 2. Create a PAT to add to dbt Cloud to pull in Tableau metadata for the downstream exposures.
 When creating the token, you must have permission to access collections/folders, as the PAT only grants access matching the creator's existing privileges.
    <Lightbox src="/img/docs/cloud-integrations/auto-exposures/tableau-create-pat.jpg" title="Create PATs for the account in Tableau"/>

-3. Copy the **Secret** and the **Token name** and enter them in dbt Cloud.
+3. Copy the **Secret** and the **Token name** for use in a later step in dbt Cloud.
 The secret is only displayed once, so store it in a safe location (like a password manager).
    <Lightbox src="/img/docs/cloud-integrations/auto-exposures/tableau-copy-token.jpg" title="Copy the secret and token name to enter them in dbt Cloud"/>

 4. Copy the **Server URL** and **Sitename**.
 You can find these in the URL while logged into Tableau.